Flathead Snowmobile Association

 We are truly blessed with some incredible terrain and trails here in northwest Montana.
 The FSA maintains and grooms three trail systems in the Flathead Valley.
 Over 200 miles of trails are groomed regularly.

-REMEMBER!
 You need a Trail Pass to ride Montana Trails.
 Every dollar collected for trail passes goes into trail maintenance.
 Scroll down for more info!

 Canyon Creek / Desert Mountain